sindu2296/AgentsToAllies/news_maf/README.md

 ## How It Works

-- **Router Agent** analyzes your query and selects relevant news categories
+- **Query Classifier Agent** analyzes your query and determines relevant news topics
-- **Category Agents** fetch articles from multiple sources in parallel
+- **News Gatherer Agents** fetch articles in parallel from your selected topics
-- **Deduplication** removes duplicate articles for cleaner data
+- **Data Consolidation** removes duplicate articles for cleaner data
 - **Summarizer Agent** creates an executive summary of all findings

 ---